Chapter 2 : Fool in the Rain

 “You really do have a one track mind, Padfoot,” Peter chuckled as he leaned up against the trunk of the large tree.
 Remus sat down as well and took a deep sigh as he looked out at the lake.
 It truly was a beautiful day but deep down inside, he felt something other than joy; he knew this would be the last time he would experience Hogwarts in September as a student and suddenly slipped into a pensive sadness.

 “Right, so let’s go over the people we’ve already invited,” Sirius began, snapping Remus out of his rut.
 “Aeryn and the band.
 I suppose we should invite the rest of the blokes in our year.
 The Gryffindors I mean!
-Don’t give me that look Prongs, I’m not trying to have Slytherins at your party.”
+Don’t give me that look, Prongs, I’m not trying to have Slytherins at your party.”
 James scowled and threw a small tuft of grass at his best friend, who dodged it and continued.
 “I’ll take that as a yes.
 And the girls?
 Sorry, let me be clearer since you don’t seem to trust me.
-The Gryffindor girls in our year.”
+The Gryffindor girls.”

 “Well if Aeryn’s going, you know she’s going to tell the rest of them without meaning to,” Peter sighed.
 “Women.
 They always do things in packs!”